-They have been regrouped according to the main topic of the publication i.e.:
+They have been regrouped according to the main topic of the publications i.e.:

 - Clinical outcome (11 publications)

 - Neuroimaging (10 publications)

-- Fluidic biomarkers (13 publications)
+- Fluidic biomarkers (14 publications)

 - Neurophysiology: EEG and actimetry (4 publications)

-- Modeling (AI) (3 publications)
+- Modeling (AI) (5 publications)

-3.1.Clinical outcomes
+3.1.
+CLINICAL OUTCOMES

 This first set of publications from the INSIGHT-preAD cohort is dealing with the clinical results.
-The INSIGHTpreAD cohort is a longitudinal observational study of cognitively normal elderly subjects stratified by brain amyloid $\beta$ deposition on 18F-florbetapir PET (positive or negative) at baseline.
+The INSIGHTpreAD cohort is a longitudinal observational study of cognitively normal elderly subjects stratified by brain amyloid β deposition on 18F-florbetapir PET (positive or negative) at baseline.